shnewto/desertcar/README.md

-# driver
+# car-in-desert
-drive around a bit
+drive a car around, in a desert